-Thiosulfate-citrate-bile salts-sucrose agar, or TCBS agar, is a type of selective agar culture plate that is used in microbiology laboratories to isolate Vibrio species.
-TCBS agar is highly selective for the isolation of V. cholerae and V. parahaemolyticus as well as other Vibrio species.
+Thiosulfate-citrate-bile salts-sucrose agar, or TCBS agar, is a type of selective agar culture plate that is used in microbiology laboratories to isolate Vibrio species. like V. cholerae and V. parahaemolyticus.

 TCBS agar contains high concentrations of sodium thiosulfate and sodium citrate to inhibit the growth of Enterobacteriaceae.
-Inhibition of grampositive bacteria is achieved by the incorporation of ox gall, which is a naturally occurring substance containing a mixture of bile salts and sodium cholate, a pure bile salt.
-Sodium thiosulfate also serves as a sulfur source and its presence, in combination with ferric citrate, allows for the easy detection of hydrogen sulfide production.
-Sucrose is included as a fermentable carbohydrate for metabolism by Vibrio species.
+Sodium thiosulfate also serves as a sulfur source and its presence, in combination with ferric citrate, allows for the easy detection of production.
+Sucrose hydrogen sulfide is included as a carbohydrate fermentable for metabolism by Vibrio species.
 The alkaline pH of the medium enhances the recovery of V. cholerae and inhibits the growth of others.
 Thymol blue and bromothymol blue are included as indicators of pH changes.